5 October, 2023

 With a Jira integration, collaborators on Confluence can immediately turn feedback sessions and issues into Jira tasks as they arise.
 Users can quickly highlight a text and turn it into an actionable item.

-Good for: Easy access to early-stage documentation and collaboration Cost: Free for the average user, monthly plans start at $5 GA rating: 4.7/5 Number of collaborators: 100
+Good for: Easy access to early-stage documentation and collaboration Cost: Free for the average user, monthly plans start at $5 GetApp rating: 4.7/5 Number of collaborators: 100

 Google Docs or Confluence?
 While the primary use case for Confluence is on collaboration around development, Google Docs is best for drafting documents.
 Pros know that discussions with stakeholders start in Docs before migrating to more collaborative tools.